Bluett Wallop

 Bluett (or Bluet) Wallop (27 April 1726 – 6 June 1749) was a British soldier and politician.

 The fourth son of John Wallop, 1st Earl of Portsmouth, Bluett was appointed a Page of Honour to George II on 8 November 1739.
 He served the King on campaign in Flanders in 1743 and 1744.
-In the latter year, he left the King's service, having obtained a commission as a cornet in Honywood's Regiment of Horse.
+In the latter year, he left the royal household, having obtained a commission as a cornet in Honywood's Regiment of Horse.
 He was with his regiment at Fontenoy, and soon thereafter got a captaincy in Lord Sempill's Regiment of Foot.
 He fought at Culloden, and later got the captaincy of a troop of horse and served as equerry to the Duke of Cumberland.

 In 1747, he was returned to Parliament as a member for Newport, Isle of Wight, owing to his father's influence as Governor of the Isle of Wight.
 He died of smallpox in 1749.